Capgemini’s campus drive for BCA, BSc freshers: Check eligibility, last date and other details

 Step 4: Interview process.

-“The behavioral profiling module is for understanding the innate profile of the candidate, for which we will share a workstyle report with the students who complete the behavioral profiling module,” Capgemini stated.
+“The behavioural profiling module is for understanding the innate profile of the candidate, for which we will share a workstyle report with the students who complete the behavioural profiling module,” Capgemini stated.

 Capgemini is also hosting a similar pooled recruitment drive for MCA, BE, BTech, ME, MTech students.
-The last date for applying for that recruitment drive is December 18, and interested candidates can go through the eligibility criteria given on their website through the following link.
+The last date for applying for that recruitment drive is December 18, and interested candidates can go through the eligibility criteria given on their website.